ZapDos7/design-patterns-examples/README.md

 Refactor an application handling customer payments with various ways.

 ## Pattern 10: The Template Method Pattern
+A superclass defines the (common) steps of an algorithm and the subclasses redefine some of these steps.
+This solves code duplication.

+It is important to note:
+ - it can be difficult to communicate intent to users
+ - it makes the program flow harder to follow/more complex
 ### Exercise 10
 ### Challenge 10